django/django/docs/reference.rst

     Stores the http session key in the channel_session on websocket.connect messages.
     It will then hydrate the http_session from that same key on subsequent messages.

+* ``allowed_hosts_only``: Wraps a WebSocket connect consumer and ensures the request originates from an allowed host.

+    Reads the Origin header and only passes request originating from a host listed in ``ALLOWED_HOSTS`` to the consumer.
+Requests from other hosts or with a missing or invalid Origin headers are rejected.